 First, open the Kali download page in your browser and select the distribution that can best meet your needs.
 The installation images are provided in the ISO format for 32bit, 64bit and ARM architecture.
 You can also select the build with your favorite graphics desktop environment among Gnome, KDE, Xfce, Mate, etc. For the sake of simplicity and consistency in this blog post, let’s download Kali Linux Xfce 64 Bit via HTTP.
 When the ISO file is downloaded, check the sha256sum to verify the data integrity and ensure that the file is not corrupted.

 Creating a New VMware VM

 Let’s explore how to install Kali Linux on a VM of the VMware Workstation format due to portability-related reasons – you can install VMware Workstation on a laptop, deploy a virtual machine with Kali Linux, and use this laptop for auditing wireless networks, for example.
 Kali Linux can also be installed on a VMware ESXi host if needed – the installation process is quite similar.
 In the current example, VMware Workstation 15 will be used to show the installation and configuration of Kali Linux.

 Click File > New virtual machine to open the New Virtual Machine Wizard.
-Select Custom and click Next.
+Select Custom.

 Select a guest operating system (OS).
-Linux Ubuntu 64-bit must be selected in this case.
-Click Next.
+Linux Ubuntu 64-bit must be selected for our purposes.

 Select the SCSI controller that you will use for connecting a virtual disk to a VM.
 You can leave the default value as is and click Next to continue.

 Select a disk type.
-You can leave the default recommended value (SCSI in this case) and click Next.
+You can leave the default recommended value (SCSI).

 Select a disk.
 Click Create a new virtual disk and then click Next.